gcky/etl-project-website/user-docs.md

 ### Batch Replacement Queue

-If you wish to do multiple replacements on a column, rather than replacing them one by one, you can push each replacement into a queue and then execute them all at one go.
+If you wish to do multiple replacements on a column, rather than performing the operations one by one, you can push each replacement operation into a queue and then execute them all at one go.
 To add a replacement to the queue, click **Add** instead of **Replace** after entering the details.
 You can add as many replacements as you want to this queue.
 To remove a replacement, click the <i class="material-icons md-16">close</i> next to the replacement.
 To reorder the replacements, click *Edit* and move a replacement up/down a spot by clicking the <i class="material-icons md-16">expand_less</i> or <i class="material-icons md-16">expand_more</i> buttons.
 When you are ready, click *Batch Replace*, this will apply all the replacement in the queue (in the order they're in) to the selected column.
 To clear the current queue, click *Edit* and *Clear Queue*.

 You can also export a queue for use in a later date or with another dataset.
 To export a queue, click *Export*, a dialog should pop-up with a JSON string, copy and save the string.
 To import a queue, simply click *Import* and paste in the JSON string.
 If the dialogs are not appearing, make sure to disable your browser's dialog blocking functionality.